naathypitanga/naathypitanga/README.md

 - 👋 Hello!
 I’m @lucaspitanga
-- 👀 I’m interested in progamming
+- 👀 I’m interested in developing my programming skills as a Front-end developer!
-- 🌱 I’m currently learning software and hardware!
+- 🌱 I’m currently learning PHP and SQL
-- 💞️ I’m looking to collaborate on multiple projects
+- 💞️ I’m looking to collaborate on multiple projects focused within the realm of web-design
 - 📫 How to reach me lucas.pitanga.contact@gmail.com

 <!---